Meet the Maker: The inspiration and process behind my linocut prints

 I’d never get bored!
 I enjoy so many different things.

-As a contrast to planning and the to do lists of running my business, I like to be spontaneous and explore.
-I find that going with the flow leads me to meeting interesting people and discovering new places.
+In contrast to planning and the to-do lists of running my business, I like to be spontaneous and explore.
+Going with the flow leads me to meet interesting people and discover new places.

 It’s important to unplug and unwind.
 When I take time out, I like to tune into nature.
-I enjoy the simple pleasures of listening to bird song with a morning cuppa.
-I like taking close up photos of plants and wildlife in my garden.
+I enjoy the simple pleasures of listening to bird songs with a morning cuppa.
+I like taking close-up photos of plants and wildlife in my garden.

-Since moving from London to York I’ve discovered my nan’s green fingers too.
-My garden’ is always evolving as I experiment with growing new things.
+Since moving from London to York, I’ve also discovered my nan’s green fingers.
+My garden’ is constantly evolving as I experiment with growing new things.

-I go to my local yoga centre and also enjoy practicing yoga it in the evenings in my garden.
+I go to my local yoga centre and enjoy practising yoga in the evenings in my garden.
 I often end up watching the clouds float by.

 I started a social cycling group in 2016.
 We cycle together each week, often cycling 45 to 65 miles now.
 We’ve grown together.
-In the beginning, we would cycle 20 miles with a coffee and cake stop half way.
+Initially, we would cycle 20 miles with a coffee and cake stop halfway.
 Hence the name ‘Bikes, Bakes and Banter’.

 I’ve always enjoyed upcycling or repurposing things.
-Most of my homeware and furniture tells a story.
-They are either things that I’ve found at car boot sales and vintage markets or materials I’ve bought on my travels and made into something.
+Most of my homeware and furniture tell a story.
+They are things I’ve found at car boot sales and vintage markets or materials I’ve bought on my travels and made into something.

-I’m quite handy with a DIY and power tools, so will have a go at most things.
+I’m handy with DIY and power tools, so I will have a go at most things.
 I tiled my kitchen with grey metro tiles.

 What is your favourite place in Yorkshire?

-In the North York Moors National Park it has to be the Hole of Horcum.
+In the North York Moors National Park, it has to be the Hole of Horcum.
 I love seeing it change through the seasons.
-This is one of my favourite walks with friends and family, especially late summer when the heather is in bloom.
-It’s tradition to take a picture together on the walk back up the bank.
+This is one of my favourite walks with friends and family, especially in late summer when the heather is blooming.
+Taking a picture together on the walk back up the bank is tradition.
 Read my blog here.

-My favourite part of the Yorkshire Coast is Robin Hoods Bay.
-Red roofed houses nestle along a steep road which winds its way to a delightful bay.
+My favourite part of the Yorkshire Coast is Robin Hood's Bay.
+Red-roofed houses nestle along a steep road that winds to a delightful bay.
 If I’ve walked along the Cleveland Way from Ravenscar, it has to be fish and chips, followed by ice cream on the beach.
-If the tide is out a walk along the beach to Boggle Hole hunting for fossils is always fun.
+If the tide is out, a walk along the coast to Boggle Hole and hunting for fossils is always fun.

 My greatest success